Read more on

 Premise #1: There is an Autism Epidemic

 Autism has been around as long as mankind, it just wasn’t understood before Hans Asperger did the first study on the subject.
 Some of us were hidden away, dumped in institutions or killed for being ‘retarded’, others struggled all their lives to be accepted or at least tolerated.
-While I agree that not every historic person can be diagnosed posthumously for having a single trait or by anecdotal evidence, there are many cases whose biographies provide sufficient evidence that they were autistic, such as Galilei, Michelangelo, Shakespeare, Beethoven and Einstein, to name but a few.
+While I agree that not every historic person can be diagnosed posthumously for having a single trait or by anecdotal evidence, there are many whose biographies provide sufficient evidence that they were autistic, such as Galilei, Michelangelo, Beethoven, Darwin, Orwell and Einstein, to name but a few.

 Premise #2: Children can Develop Autism